Alenia24/Allen_Alenia_TravelAgency_Express_Capstone/README.md

  - key = authorization
  - value = Bearer acess token given at login
 3. Under body use form data
+4. Key for creating, and editing trip imageURL must be image

 # Usage